Find Trade Colleges

 The states with the most job growth for Physical Therapist Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Physical Therapist Assistant Average Salary
+Physical Therapist Assistant Salary

-The salary for Physical Therapist Assistants ranges between about $33,780 and $79,810 a year.
+The average yearly salary of a Physical Therapist Assistant ranges between $33,780 and $79,810.

 undefined